Text by CLOT Magazine

 In your work, you create a profoundly experimental yet accessible tonality between avant-garde & pop which intelligently incorporates dynamically manipulated and processed acoustic & electronic elements of classical chamber music, free jazz, cinematic ambient pads, abstract noise and dignified chill-out sounds.
 How did growing up on the other side of the Berlin Wall influence your artistic practice?

-Berlin, and in particular the eastern part of this pulsating metropolis, has shaped us from our earliest childhood until today.
-Above all, it was how the East-German inhabitants dealt with the everyday material shortages, which made it necessary to find alternatives to the nothingness in real existing socialism.
+Berlin, particularly the eastern part of this pulsating metropolis, has shaped us from our earliest childhood until today.
+Above all, how the East-German inhabitants dealt with the everyday material shortages made it necessary to find alternatives to the nothingness in real existing socialism.

 Especially the last decade of this state’s existence demanded of the people a “certain creativity”, an ability to improvise in countless situations in their lives.
 And this imagination, which combined with the objective reality to form new solutions, very quickly unified, for us, also on a musical level parallel and congenial to our classical career.

 At the same time, we were inspired by the ubiquitous brutalist architecture of the Plattenbaus in a very specific way.
 As children, we could hear each other from room to room through the paper-thin walls as we practised at the same time; and it was from precisely this that our first compositions developed not long after.

 But also the simplified and simultaneously glorifying depictions of the always superior socialist society on, for example, complex, colourful wall mosaics that illustrated, among other things, the awe-inspiring conquest of the cosmos by Soviet man, as was common during the dictatorship, had a lasting effect on us children and fostered in this quite subtle way, almost incidentally, a, within this dichotomy, astonishing interest in contemporary, technology-generated music.